PelionIoT/simple-mbed-cloud-client/README.md

 This is due to an issue with the storage block device.
 If using an SD card, ensure that the SD card is seated properly.

+#### Storage initialization failed with error -4002

+This is observed when the device is using legacy serial flash which does not support SFDP, or the SPI frequency is not configured properly.

 #### SYNC_FAILED during testing

 Occasionally, if the test failed during a previous attempt, the SMCC Greentea tests fail to sync.
 If this is the case, please replug your device to the host PC.
 Additionally, you may need to update your DAPLink or ST-Link interface firmware.